 If you're a new homebuyer seeking a mortgage, or an existing homeowner looking to switch or refinance, it's important that you're up to date on the mortgage rules in Canada.

-The mortgage stress test was introduced on January 1, 2018, as a way to protect Canadian homeowners.
+The mortgage stress test was introduced on January 1, 2018 as a way to protect Canadian homeowners.
 It requires banks to check that a borrower can still make their payments at an interest rate that's higher than they will actually initially get.
 The purpose of the stress test is to evaluate if a borrower (a.k.a. the potential homeowner) can handle a possible increase in their mortgage interest rate.

 For Canadians to qualify for a federally regulated bank loan, they need to pass the mortgage stress test.
 To do this, homebuyers need to prove that they can afford a mortgage at a qualifying rate that’s higher than the rate they are approved for by their lender.
 The stress test was revised in June 2021.
-As of June 2021, that rate has been either the interest rate they were approved for by their lender plus 2%, or 5.25%, whichever is higher.
+As of June 2021, that rate is either the interest rate they were approved for by their lender plus 2%, or 5.25%, whichever is higher.

 In June 2022, Canada introduced regulations that would ban non-Canadians from directly or indirectly purchasing residential property in Canada for a period of two years (this ban started on January 1, 2023).
 The legislation, called the Prohibition on the Purchase of Residential Property by Non-Canadians Act, is meant to cool housing prices for the benefit of Canadians.

-However, in March 2023, the government amended the legislation to make it easier for newcomers to Canada on work permits to purchase property.
+For that reason, foreign buyers weren’t able to qualify for a mortgage in Canada once the regulations went into effect in January 2023.
+It requires those violating it to pay a fine of $10,000.
+The government could also order the sale of the property.
+In March 2023, the government amended the legislation to make it easier for newcomers to Canada on work permits to purchase property.
 Work permit holders are eligible to buy a home if they have at least 183 days left on their work permit, and they have not purchased more than one residential property.
 The regulations also no longer apply to vacant land or property purchased for development purposes.
-If you are concerned about how this legislation might affect you, reach out to your legal advisor.

 The 2021 CMHC rules affect the amount of debt that borrowers with a default insured mortgage can carry.
 Mortgage applicants will be limited to spending a maximum of 39% of their gross income on housing and can only borrow up to 44% of their gross income once other loans payments are included.
 This is up from the previous 35% and 42% set in 2020.
 These amounts can change frequently so be sure to double check what they currently are on the CMHC website.